Kicksecure/security-misc/README.md

 - Optional - Disable support for all x86 processes and syscalls (when using Linux kernel >= 6.7) to reduce attack surface.

-- Disable EFI persistent storage feature, preventing the kernel from writing crash logs and other persistent data to the EFI variable store.
+- Disable the EFI persistent storage feature which prevents the kernel from writing crash logs and other persistent data to either the UEFI variable storage or ACPI ERST backends.

 Direct memory access: